eagle840/katacoda-labs/sshbasics/intro.md

-In this lab we have two computer setup, master and node01
+In this lab we have two computer setup, a 'server' and  a 'client'

 We'll be setting up a user and the connecting via un and pw